blyphy/array-sorting-algorithms/README.md

-# Sorting Algorithms for Beginners
+# Sorting algorithm for integer arrays
-3 work a lgo